A "switch2osm" guide for Docker on Centos 7Posted by SomeoneElse on 1 October 2018 in English (English). Last updated on 14 December 2019.

 You should see a map of the world in your browser.

-For a simple "slippy map" we can use an html file “sample_leaflet.html” which is here in mod_tile’s “extra” folder.
-Just open that file in a web browser on the machine where you installed the docker.
-If that isn’t possible because you’re installing on a server without a local web browser, you can edit it to replace “127.0.0.1” with the IP address of the server and copy it to below “/var/www/html” on that server.
+For a simple “slippy map” we can use an html file “sample_leaflet.html” which is here in mod_tile’s “extra” folder.
+Edit “hot” in the URL in that file to read “tile”, and then just open that file in a web browser on the machine where you installed the docker.
+If that isn’t possible because you’re installing on a server without a local web browser, you’ll also need to edit it to replace “127.0.0.1” with the IP address of the server and copy it to below “/var/www/html” on that server.

 If you want to load a different area, just repeat the process from “wget” above.
 It’ll be quicker the next time because the static data needed by the map style won’t be needed.